EM-WaveHoltz: A flexible frequency-domain method built from time-domain solvers: Electromagnetic WaveHoltz iteration for the Maxwell's equation

 \section{Electromagnetic WaveHoltz iteration for the Maxwell's equation}

 We consider the frequency-domain Maxwell's equation:

 closed by boundary conditions corresponding to either a perfect electric conductor or to an unbounded domain.
-Here $\BE$ and $\BH$ are the complex valued electric and magnetic fields and $J$ is the real valued current source.
+Here $\BE$ and $\BH$ are the complex valued electric and magnetic fields, \pzc{$\eps$, $\mu$ are real valued permittivity and permeability} and $J$ is the real valued current source.
 Taking the real and imaginary parts we find